 Rocky Mountain Oils is always a favorite because they offer batch-specific GC/MS testing.
 That way, you always know where your oils are coming from and are of the highest quality and potency; this is also why their oils tend to be more expensive on average than other essential oil brands.
 Many reviewers share that they don’t mind paying more for Rocky Mountain Oils because they always end up being high quality and very potent.
 Everyone has their preferences, so you should try a few different brands to see what you like!

-What is the difference between Roman chamomile and German chamomile?
+What is the difference between Roman chamomile and German chamomile essential oil?

-Like plants, they look pretty similar: both are white flowers with yellow centers.
-Like essential oils, both contain chamazulene.
-Chamazulene is an anti-inflammatory and is also the ingredient that gives this oil a deep blue color.
-The only difference is that German chamomile has a higher concentration of chamazulene compared to Roman chamomile.
-There are many small differences between German and Roman chamomile, but for the most part, these essential oils have similar benefits.
+The difference is that German chamomile has a higher concentration of chamazulene compared to Roman chamomile.
+There are other small differences between German and Roman chamomile, but for the most part, these essential oils have similar benefits.